PAX: Compiling Perl Again, This Time for Real

 • require, eval, caller, prototypes and magic variables

-• top-level script behavior that does not reduce cleanly to one function call
+• top-level script behaviour that does not reduce cleanly to one function call

 If a tool only works on the easy tenth of the language, it is not solving the problem the Perl community actually has.